dx-ted-emea/nether/documentation/api/leaderboard/leaderboard-get.md

 # Get Leaderboard

 Get a sorted list of scores and gamertags for a defined leaderboard.
-If {name} is omitted then the default leaderboard is returned.

 ## Request